LearnersGuild/guide/General/Membership/membership-faqs.md

 #### Do I need my own computer?

 Yes, you need to have a Mac laptop that's less than 3 years old.
 Everyone at Learners Guild uses a Mac, so it will be easier for you to collaborate with others and get troubleshooting support from our staff.
+Visit the [Qualified Laptop](/Runway/qualified-laptop.md) page for more information.

 #### What platforms and operating systems does Learners Guild use?